MikaDevelops/browserTicketMaster/README.md

 - Show only incident and related incidents
 - Incident has a state (work in progress, resolved, new, pending...)
 - Create an incident
+- If incident number is in description, shoudn't be treated as a new incident

 ## Version history